nus-cs2103-AY2223S2/ip/docs/README.md

 ### Delete a task
 By specifying the index which you wish to delete, Muse removes a task from your list of tasks.

+### Find a task
+Finds you the tasks whose description/title matches your search term.

 ### List all tasks
 To get a view of all the current tasks.